lucacrippa88/watson-telegram-bot/README.md

 - Then install "node-red-contrib-telegrambot"

 #### Step 4 - Use Telegram nodes
-- Enter /watson as command to activate the "Telegram receiver" node
+- Add the "Telegram receiver" node
 - Then, add the bot created by inserting the name and the token
 - Then connect "Telegram receiver" to "Telegram sender" node